 For the average day hiker, in my opinion this jacket is good as an emergency pull on but not too much more than that and I think you could get a lot more from other jackets.
 However, in saying that it is still a highly functional piece of kit that can also be used for other outdoor pursuits like skiing, climbing etc. Definitely worth your consideration!

 Finally, if you are just starting on the road to buying a good rain jacket, check out the rain jacket buying guide, that will walk you through all the things you need to think about before buying a rain jacket to meet your needs.
-Also, you can check out some top rain jacket recommendations here.
+Also, you can check out some of the best hiking rain jackets for women here.

 Do you have an Outdoor Research Helium II jacket?
 What's your experience with it?
 We'd love to hear about it in the comments below!